 In physical terms, the Parish of Market Bosworth can be split into sub-areas

 - Rail and canal corridor

 - Peripheral small settlements

 Residential dwellings are predominantly to the South of Station Road / Park Street and either side of Barton Road.
 To the East of the settlement area there is the open space that includes St Peter’s Church, Bosworth Hall Hotel and the Country Park.
-To the West, between the canal and the Battlefield Line Railway, opposite the proposed site of a canal marina is a residential enclave that was built on a ‘brown field’ site.
+To the West, between the canal and the Battlefield Line Railway, opposite the canal marina is a residential enclave that was built on a ‘brown field’ site.
 Beyond the Ashby-de-la-Zouch Canal are the Sports Ground and Water Park.